manuel-salazar1/individual_project/README.md

     - i.e. On a scale 1 - 5, how satisfied were you with inflight entertainment?
 By selecting important or not important, how do you rate the level of importance?
 ## Steps to Reproduce
 - Acquire both datasets from:
+    - **Note:** You need to be logged into your Kaggle account in order to download csv files.
+        - Click the black "download" button at the top right of the page
+        - It should allow you to download both csv's at the same time
+            - Once downloaded, move both csv's to the folder/directory you are going to run the notebook in
     - https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction?resource=download&select=train.csv
     - https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction?resource=download&select=test.csv
 - Prepare data using functions in wrangle.py file: